ligolang/ligo/gitlab-pages/docs/protocol/hangzhou.md

 ### Global constant

-The new primitive `Test.constant` allows you to use a predefined constant already registered on chain.
+The new primitive `Tezos.constant` allows you to use a predefined constant already registered on chain.
 It accepts a hash in the form of a string and will require a type annotation.